Green Line (Pakistan Railways)

-The Green Line is an express train operated daily by Pakistan Railways between Karachi and Islamabad.
+The Green Line is an express train operated daily by Pakistan Railways between Karachi and Islamabad (Margalla railway station).
 It is the flagship rail of the organization and has the highest passage priority.
 The train takes approximately 21 hours to cover a published distance of 1521 km, traveling along a stretch of the Karachi–Peshawar Railway Line.
 It was inaugurated by Mian Muhammad Nawaz Sharif on 15 May 2015 at Islamabad railway station.